4dsec/tritium/README.md

 The dataset is a .h5 file containing both the feature vector and metadata as a single Dataframe.
 A sample .ipynb file to access the dataset has been included in this repo.

-## tritium.h5 contains ~23k samples (inclusive of malicious and benign)
+## tritium.h5 contains
+~23k samples (inclusive of malicious and benign)

-## tritium_unseen.h5 contains ~14k samples from malware families not seen in BODMAS
+## tritium_unseen.h5 contains
+~14k samples from malware families not seen in BODMAS

+Link to dataset(s): https://drive.google.com/drive/folders/1KGeUYS7SKCJprYJQoqPqew0DXnaDGQgz?usp=sharing